dmcglinn/quant_methods/lessons/git_introduction.md

 * informative - like the subject of an email
 * if detailed description of the changes is needed simply place that a few lines after the first line of the commit message.
+* group files into different commits if they accomplish different goals.

 ### e.
 Push your changes to GitHub